‘Bold And The Beautiful’ Recap For Wed. August 8: Bill Doesn’t Want To Lose Liam, Ridge Questions Steffy

 — Bold & The Beautiful (@BandB_CBS) August 9, 2018

 Bold and the Beautiful recaps state that Liam arrived at Bill’s house and rehashes the past.
 He told his dad that he was proud of Steffy for turning him down.
 He orders his father to stay away from her and says that she is off limits.
-He tells Bill to “find someone your own age,” and continued to rant that Steffy was too good for him.
+He tells Bill to “find someone [his] own age,” and continued to rant that Steffy was too good for him.
 Bill surprises Liam by agreeing that she was too good for him, and she was also too good for Liam.
-Bill then goes on to list that he lost Steffy, Liam, and even Wyatt had his guard up around him.
+Bill then goes on to list that he lost Steffy and Liam, and even Wyatt had his guard up around him.
 He said that he had become his father.
 Bill apologized to Liam and said that he should have respected Liam and his family.
 He hoped that one day they could be father and son again.

 Bill’s hoping for another chance with Liam. #BoldandBeautiful pic.twitter.com/9LEkLhIYRc